danmacklin/erlang_cep/README.md

 ["GOOG", 1.01, 12] - Lists all of the results where the stock is GOOG, the price is 1.01 and the volume is 12.

+["Obj.symbol", '_', '_'] - Extracts Obj.symbol from the latest row if the rowType atom is set to json

 ##Some more examples

 Please look in stress_test.erl (run_match_test() and run_every_test()) for more examples.

 There are also several good examples within the enit tests within feed_api.erl.

+##Joining windows

+You can join windows by using the search function.

+Joins need to be formatted as a list and then added to a window using the feed_api:add_searches() function.

+For example :-

+		Search = [[joinFeedOne, joinWinOne, ['_', <<"Dan">>], hardCoded]], feed_api:add_searches(joinFeedOne, joinWinTwo, Search).

+This code sets up a hard coded search (i.e. one where search parameters do not need to be substituted) such that every time new data is added to the joinWinTwo window in the joinFeedOne feed, a query is run on the joinWinOne window looking for the string Dan in the second results field.

+The results of this search are applied to the join parameter within the row function in the format [ [FeedName, WindowName, [ Joined Rows ]] ].

+##Examples

+See examples.erl.

+##Dependencies

+1. Spider Monkey
+2. erlang_js

+##Compilation / run Instructions

+Get the dependencies

+    make deps

+Clean the build environment

+    make clean

+Build and deploy release

+    make deploy

+Test

+    make test

+Start the application

+    make run

 ##TODO